3 common types of creative constraint

 Giving yourself a tight brief

-Setting constraints at the start of your creative project is important.
+Setting constraints at the start of your creative project is essential.

-Think about your budget, set yourself a clear deadline and narrow down a form to work with.
+Before you begin, define your budget, set a hard deadline, and narrow down the form you will work within.

 A tighter framework will always lead to better outcomes.
 As the wise man David Ogilvy once said, “Give me the freedom of a tight brief”.